grafana/agent/docs/sources/static/set-up/install-agent-binary.md

 ## Download Grafana Agent

-1. Navigate to the current Grafan Agent [releases](https://github.com/grafana/agent/releases).
+1. Navigate to the current Grafana Agent [releases](https://github.com/grafana/agent/releases).
 1. Scroll down to the **Assets** section.
 1. Download the version that matches your operating system and machine’s architecture.
 1. Extract the package contents into a directory.